kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 Enter KumuluzEE, a framework that automates the tasks, related to the deployment and configuration of Java EE applications following the microservice pattern and makes it seamless.
 We will showcase how you can use KumuluzEE to create microservices using standard Java EE APIs that run in every Java environment as any other Java application with little to no extra configuration thus eliminating the need for an application server.

-> NOTE: KumuluzEE is currently in alpha and under active development.
-The framework is subject to change.

 # Getting started

 Let's get started!
 First let's examine what KumuluzEE provides and how we can start using it to build our microservices.
 The main benefit is that we don't actually have to learn "yet another framework".
-KumuluzEE uses the standard Java EE specification and components that many developers and DevOps including us are very familiar with.
+KumuluzEE uses the *standard Java EE specification* and components that many developers and DevOps including us are very familiar with.
 In fact if you use the default configuration (which is perfectly fine for most cases) and manipulate your settings with environment variables that KumuluzEE defines, you don't have to write anything extra at all.
-You get the microservice benefits â€œfor freeâ€.
+You get the microservice benefits "for free".

-You can write your microservices the same way you write your Java EE applications, using the same tools you always use.
+> You can write your microservices the same way you write your Java EE applications, using the same tools you always use.
 The framework will take care of bootstrapping all the required components to make your application run.

 The result are small standalone (and preferably stateless) microservices that can run anywhere (remember "Write once, run anywhere") using technologies that used to require full blown heavyweight application servers.